groni/pisi-linux-artwork/README.md

-In this Repository should you found at the Furture my Artwork for Pisi Linux.
+In this Repository  you found  Artwork for Pisi Linux and Pisi Linux 2.0.

 You can download it all times, and you can share it.